taotab/plant_library/trys/NOTES.md

 ## Next additions:

-- Make password repeat confirmation check *(see my previous btech project)*
+- Do i add hash password for secure storage in database user credentials? *(see my previous btech project)*
-- Edit options like remove users, edit user credentials
+- Edit options like remove users, edit user credentials after Login
 - More robustness, try error catches and comment prints for better Security and debug.
+- Add plant option? like forms *'upload file'* thingy??